 When you query numeric values, the system returns a number.
-In case of physical quantities, it applies the basic unit (e.g. Hz in case of frequencies).
+For physical quantities, it applies the basic unit (e.g. Hz for frequencies).
 The number of digits after the decimal point depends on the type of numeric value.

 Setting: SENSe: FREQuency: CENTer 1GHZ